bambinos/bambi/docs/getting_started.rst

     # Initialize model
     model = Model(data)

-    # Continuous fixed effect (in this case, a binary indicator); will also add intercept
+    # Continuous common effect (in this case, a binary indicator); will also add intercept
     automatically unless it is explicitly suppressed.
     model.add('condition')

-    # Categorical fixed effect, setting a narrow prior.
+    # Categorical common effect, setting a narrow prior.
 We explicitly name the columns that should
     # be interpreted as categorical.
     # Note that if age_group is already represented as a categorical variable in the DataFrame, the
     # categorical argument is unnecessary.
 But it's good practice to be explicit about what the